ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 Deploy the underlying AWS infrastructure by following the [How to deploy the Infrastructure](https://github.com/ministryofjustice/staff-infrastructure-network-services/blob/main/documentation/how-to-deploy-the-infrastructure.md) guide.

-### 2. Restore the postfix server
+### 2. Restore the SMTP Relay Server
-Once the AWS infrastructure is deployed, restore the Postfix SMTP server container into ECS Fargate by following the [Deploy SMTP Relay Server](https://github.com/ministryofjustice/staff-infrastructure-smtp-relay-server) guide.
+Once the AWS infrastructure is deployed, restore the SMTP Relay Server container into ECS Fargate by following the steps in the [Technical Guide](#technical-guide-).